AlirezaAccelerates/Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model/README.md

 ## Code
 The code is divided as follows:
 * The [Inception classifier](https://https://github.com/AlirezaRafiei9/Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model/blob/main/Inception%20classifier) python file contains the Inception module python code using Keras library.
-* The [Opening and sorting the files](https://https://github.com/AlirezaRafiei9/Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model/blob/main/Opening%20and%20sorting%20the%20files) python folder contains the steps of opening and labelling the files.
+* The [Opening and sorting the files](https://https://github.com/AlirezaRafiei9/Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model/blob/main/Opening%20and%20sorting%20the%20files) python folder contains the steps of opening and labeling the files.
 * The [Channel selection](https://https://github.com/AlirezaRafiei9/Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model/blob/main/Channel%20selection) python file involves general concepts of the channel selections approaches.